synopsys-sig/srm-k8s/docs/DeploymentGuide.md

    ```
    >Note: The above command assumes you are upgrading to the latest version.
 You can update to a specific version by running `git checkout version-number` instead.

-2. If you previously pulled Software Risk Manager Docker images from the Synopsys Docker registry or you copied Docker images from Docker Hub to your private Docker registry, refer to the [registry deployment script](deploy/registry.md) to re-pull/push required Docker images.
+2. If you previously pulled Software Risk Manager Docker images from the Black Duck Docker registry or you copied Docker images from Docker Hub to your private Docker registry, refer to the [registry deployment script](deploy/registry.md) to re-pull/push required Docker images.

 3. Rerun the Helm Prep Script
    ```